 Mentor Partner II, LLC ("Partner II") was reorganized under the laws of the State of Texas in February 2021.
 The entity was originally organized as a limited liability under the laws of the State of California on February 1, 2018.
 Partner II was formed as a wholly owned subsidiary of Mentor for the purpose of cannabis-focused investing and acquisition.
 On September 25, 2020, a limited liability company named Mentor Partner II, LLC ("Partner II Texas") was organized under the laws of the State of Texas.
 A merger between Partner II and Partner II Texas was approved by the California and Texas Secretaries of State, and became effective February 17, 2021, with Partner II Texas as the surviving entity.
-On February 8, 2018, Mentor contributed \$400,000 to Partner II to facilitate the purchase of manufacturing equipment to be leased from Partner II by Pueblo West Organics, LLC ("Pueblo"), under a Master Equipment Lease of additional manufacturing equipment to Pueblo West under a Second Amendment to the lease.
-During the years ended December 31, 2020 and 2019, Mentor withdrew capital of \$150,000 and \$100,000, respectively, from Partner II.
-During the year ended December 31, 2020 and 2019, Partner II recognized finance revenue of \$47,707 and \$51,603, respectively.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sales.
-During the year ended December 31, 2020, Partner II did not have any equipment sale
+On February 8, 2018, Mentor contributed \$400,000 to Partner II to facilitate the purchase of manufacturing equipment to be leased from Partner II by Pueblo West Organics, LLC ("Pueblo"), under a Master Equipment Lease Agreement, dated February 11, 2018.
+On March 12, 2019, Mentor agreed to use Partner II earnings of \$61,368 to facilitate the purchase of additional manufacturing equipment to Pueblo West under a Second Amendment to the lease.
+During the years ended December 31, 2021 and 2020, Mentor withdrew capital of \$124,281 and \$150,000, respectively, from Partner II.
+During the year ended December 31, 2021 and 2020, Partner II recognized finance revenue of \$40,764 and \$47,707, respectively.
+During the year ended December 31, 2021 and 2020, Partner II did not have any equipment sales.